stupiddeadfish/stupiddeadfish/README.md

 - 👋 Hi, I’m @stupiddeadfish
 - 👀 I’m interested in generative art
-- 🌱 I’m currently learning creative coding
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...